OpenBMB/BMCook/README.md

 ## TODO

-In the next version, we will provide a one-line interface for the compression of arbitrary PLMs.
+In the next version, we will provide a one-line interface for the compression of arbitrary PLMs, which could further simplify the code.
 Stay tuned!

 ## Community
 We welcome everyone to contribute codes following our [contributing guidelines](https://github.com/OpenBMB/BMCook/blob/main/CONTRIBUTING.md).